Our priorities and performance

-The Trust has in place internal performance management and accountability arrangements to monitor how well it is doing this and provide assurance to its Trust Board, the Department of Health, the Health and Social Care Board and the public that it is fulfilling this obligation.
+The Trust has in place internal performance management and accountability arrangements to monitor how well it is doing this and provide assurance to its Trust Board, the Department of Health, the Strategic Planning and Performance Group and the public that it is fulfilling this obligation.

 The Trust’s internal arrangements cover all aspects of performance such as meeting targets and quality standards and how resources are being managed.
 These all come under the scrutiny of Trust Board and its sub-committees.
 The Trust’s Directors are responsible for different areas of performance and they provide detailed reports for Trust Board on a monthly basis.
 These arrangements ensure that underperformance in any area is quickly detected and investigated and that appropriate action is taken to ensure improvement.

 Externally, on an annual basis the Department of Health sets out a wide range of performance targets for each Trust in Northern Ireland which are detailed in Priorities for Action.
 These cover the following areas: